barth-lab/phenix_with_spades/README.md

 At the end of the calculation, you should have a new folder called rosetta_1 (or 2, 3 etc. if you have run multiple times).
 Inside this folder, you will find the output of phenix.refine, and a folder called hydrate_structure.
 Inside this folder, you will find lilly_refined_final.pdb, which is the final structure of interest post refinement.

+## Crystal Structure ##

+The deposited PDB structure does not contain any waters since they were not resolved through the electron density, but rather placed by SPaDES during the Rosetta Phenix refinement protocol.
+We include the structure with those SPaDES water here.

 ## Troubleshooting

 Depending on your installed version of Rosetta, the `-restore_pre_talaris_2013_behavior true` flag in the spades_args.txt file in input_files can cause a segmentation fault when using rosetta_scripts.
 It is unknown why this occurs, but to be safe we have included the flag within the HydrateMover so you can remove it - although ideally you should keep it if you can for the density functions.
 This flag should still work regardless with the hydrate commandline function.